 There are several ways to complete an application form:

-- At Key Choices, Riverside House if assistance is required - By electronic registration at www.keychoices.co.uk - By telephone if assistance is required
+- By electronic registration at www.keychoices.co.uk. - By telephone if assistance is required.

 If you are eligible and qualify to go on the housing register your application will be placed in one of the following bands: